Aref7792/DATSQN/README.md

 To train each of the three RL agents run:  DATSQN-train.py, DTSQN-train.py, and DSQN-train.py

-To test a trained model: put the model in the training_models directory.
-Open the related test environment: DATSQN-test.py or DTSQN-test.py or DSQN-test.py.
-Enter the digit part of the model name (digits after "dqn") to "net.load()" function (line 255 in DATSQN and DTSQN, line 170 in DSQN).
-Run the code.
+To test a trained model:

+Place the trained model in the training_models directory.

+Open the corresponding test environment script: DATSQN-test.py, DTSQN-test.py, or DSQN-test.py.

+Locate the net.load() function (line 255 in DATSQN-test.py and DTSQN-test.py, line 170 in DSQN-test.py).

+Enter the numeric portion of the model name (the digits following "dqn") as the argument for net.load().

+Run the script to execute the test.